freelawproject/juriscraper/readme.md

 What is this?
 =============
-Juriscraper is a scraper library that is used to scrape the American court system.
+Juriscraper is a scraper library started several years ago that is gathers judicial opinions and oral arguments in the American court system.
+It is currently able to scrape:

-It is currently able to scrape all major appellate Federal courts, and we are currently working on adding state courts.
+  - opinions from all major appellate Federal courts
+  - opinions from all state courts of last resort (typically their "Supreme Court"
+  - oral arguments from all appellate federal courts that offer them

 Juriscraper is part of a two-part system.
-The second part is the 'caller', which should be developed by the system using Juriscraper.
-The caller is responsible for calling a scraper, downloading and saving its results.
+The second part is your code, which calls the code in Juriscraper.
+Your code is responsible for calling a scraper, downloading and saving its results.
 A reference implementation of the caller has been developed and is in use at [CourtListener.com][2].
 The code for that caller can be [found here][1].
 There is also a basic sample caller [included in Juriscraper][5] that can be used for testing or as a starting point when developing your own.

 Some of the design goals for this project are:

  - extensibility to support video, oral argument audio, etc.
  - extensibility to support geographies (US, Cuba, Mexico, California)
  - Mime type identification through magic numbers
- - Generalized architecture with no code repetition
+ - Generalized architecture with minimal code repetition
  - XPath-based scraping powered by lxml's html parser
  - return all meta data available on court websites (caller can pick what it needs)
  - no need for a database
  - clear log levels (DEBUG, INFO, WARN, CRITICAL)
- - friendly to court websites
+ - friendly as possible to court websites

 Installation & dependencies